dabealu/arch-sway/README.md

 ## installation
-run `arch-sway` and follow the instructions.
+run `./arch-sway` and follow the instructions.

 `tmux` can help to keep several terminals open for debugging:
 `CTRL+b` and `SHIFT+"` or `SIFT+%` to split, `CTRL+b` and `up|down` to change focus.